Lethja/blender-appimage/README.md

 ./manifest.sh
 ```

+If the `dialog` command is installed then a checkbox list will be displayed,
-A selection list similar to this will appear:
+if not; a selection list similar to this will appear:

 ```
 0: blender-2.79b-linux-glibc219-i686